meuwebsite/Customer-Retirement--Prediction/README.md

 # Proccess

-Import the data set and visualize the data
+Import the data set and visualizing the properties

- .tail() is a method used to return bottom n (5 by default) rows of a data frame or series.
+#

 ![fb](images/cr1.png)

-With Box plot
+With Pairgrid from Seaborn library, vizualizing the data points
+#
 ![fb](images/cr2.png)

+With .count function, vizualing false and positives input
+#
 ![fb](images/cr3.png)

-With Histogram
+Transforming the data andSplinting into train and test
+#
 ![fb](images/cr4.png)

-Transforming the data and Executing a training Test
+Using Confusion Matrix to Evaluating the Model
+#
 ![fb](images/cr5.png)

-With Confusion Matrix, checking on the accuracy
+#### Improving the model
+* Scalling X_train
+* Visualing points for X_train
+* Visualing points for X_train_Scalled
+#
 ![fb](images/cr6.png)

+#### Improving even more the model
+* Importing Gridsearch  from Sklearn library
+* Match best combinations to find the best parameters to the model
-With Confusion Matrix, checking on the accuracy
+* Confusion Matrix with the result
+#
 ![fb](images/cr7.png)